Snigdha-OS/Snigdha-OS.github.io/CODE_OF_CONDUCT.md

-# Snigdha OS Web Dev - Code of Conduct
+# Snigdha OS Web - Code of Conduct

-Welcome to the Snigdha OS Web Dev project! 🤗 We are thrilled to have you here and want to make sure that everyone feels welcome and respected.
+Welcome to the Snigdha OS Web project! 🤗 We are thrilled to have you here and want to make sure that everyone feels welcome and respected.
 Please read through our Code of Conduct to ensure we create a positive environment for all contributors.

 ## 1. Be Respectful 🫶
 Treat others the way you want to be treated.
 Be kind, inclusive, and open-minded.
 Respect different perspectives and experiences. 🌍